 The final day of summer in Berlin.
 Daybreak.
 Can, leaning on his car, smokes a cigarette, losing himself in his thoughts while staring at the Tegel prison.
 He’s as old as his classic car, a Mercedes 230E, built in 1982.
-That’s everything that’s left of his successful life in business.

-90 years after the release of Alfred Döblin’s Berlin Alexanderplatz, Hakan Savaş Mican writes an homage to today’s Berlin in Berlin Oranienplatz.
+Over 90 years after the release of Alfred Döblin’s Berlin Alexanderplatz, Hakan Savaş Mican writes an homage to today’s Berlin in Berlin Oranienplatz.
 With poetic video images and live music, as in his previous production Die Nacht von Lissabon, he tells of missed opportunities and the attempt to figure out which life is the original, and which the copy of another.

 Berlin Oranienplatz is the first part of a trilogy that continues with Berlin Kleistpark and Berlin Karl-Marx-Platz.

 World Premiere on 28/August 2020